Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 Athletic Greens formulates their greens with 75+ fruits and vegetables.

-Like our number one choice, Primal Greens by Primal Harvest, the Athletic Greens formula is easy to use.
-We liked that Athletic Greens included probiotics in their formula, however it contained a low amount of probiotic CFUs compared to our #1 pick.
+Like Primal Greens by Primal Harvest, the Athletic Greens formula is easy to use.
+They also include probiotics in their formula, however, this greens powder contains a lower amount of probiotic CFUs compared to Primal Greens.

 A+